We have enjoyed wonderful celebrations in the ordination of Bishop Paul on Saturday 3rd March, 11am

-The remainder of the coat of arms distinguishes it as the amorial bearing of a bishop.
+The remainder of the coat of arms distinguishes it as the armorial bearings of a bishop.
 The shield is ensigned with a green pilgrim’s hat (galero), which is used in ecclesiastical heraldry for clerics – in place of the traditional helmet, mantling and crest.
-It denotes now the mark of a Catholic bishop.
-The cords of the galero terminate in twelve tassels.
-Behind the shield is an episcopal cross extending both above and below.
+The cords of the galero terminate in six green tassels on each side.
+It denotes a Catholic bishop.
+Behind the shield is a single transverse processional cross of a bishop extending both above and below the shield.

 The following is the textual description of the coat of arms in traditional heraldic terminology called blazon.

-BLAZON: Per chevron, a lamb statant Proper holding in the bend of its front leg a shepherd’s staff.
-Gules: on a chief nebuly Azure the monogram of the Blessed Virgin Mary Argent.
+BLAZON: A lamb statant Proper holding in the bend of its front dexter leg a shepherd’s staff Gules: on a chief nebuly Azure the monogram of the Blessed Virgin Mary Argent.